Biography of Jack Adams author

 That voice is based on a range of experiences in life which do not speak of the ordinary.
 Jack has been involved with indigenous communities, been homeless, been walking long distances and travelling through landscapes and cultures.
 In this journey, he has used the ideas of Comparative Mythology as his compass and has navigated his way through a life of strange contradictions.

-Jack does not own a smartphone or television.
+Jack does not own a television.

-January 2021 – sees the launch of my Mediacast page on this Website.
+January 2021 – sees the launch of my Mediacast page on this website.

 Toes Curling Crumbly Edge published March 2020.
 A collection of stories, poems, ideas and insights revolving around approaches to life.